Hanhpt23/Vision-Transformer-Pytorch/README.md

-# Vision-Transformer-Pytorch
-Implement vision transformer from scratch and predict on the Cifar-10 dataset
+# Implement vision transformer from scratch and then predict on the Cifar-10 dataset